heywoodlh/heywoodlh.io/_posts/2024-04-07-nixos-thinkpad-x13s.md

 ## Get a hardware-compatible ISO for the installation

-At the time of writing, you can download the official Canonical Ubuntu 23.10 ISO for the X13s here: https://cdimage.ubuntu.com/releases/mantic/release/
+At the time of writing, you can download the official Canonical Ubuntu 23.10 ISO for the X13s here: [Ubuntu 23.10.1 (Manic Minotaur)](https://cdimage.ubuntu.com/releases/mantic/release/)

 ## Install NixOS